adamfoneil/Ensync/README.md

 This is a library and command-line tool to merge C# entity classes to SQL Server tables -- code-first entity development without migrations.

+This is a work in progress with a fair bit of missing functionality.
+I've been dog-fooding it myself on personal projects.

 # Getting Started
 1. Install the ensync tool (currently in alpha):
 ```